-Of course, the enhanced leverage that smaller groups possess over the sentiments of the larger populace has other roots, including especially the post-Citizens United campaign finance world.
+Of course, the enhanced leverage that smaller groups possess over the sentiments including vigorous debate based on common understanding of the facts, should be a priority here.
+One way to do so would Ornstein of the larger populace has other roots, including especially the post-Citizens United campaign finance world.
 When groups like the Club for Growth, wealthy individuals, or "social welfare" organizations funded by anonymous sources threaten lawmakers with massive negative campaigns sprung in the final weeks of the election season, or threaten to finance primary opponents against them, it gives immense leverage to the well-heeled few against the viewpoints of the many.
 Absent a new Supreme Court, a multiple public match for contributions from small donors would give additional leverage to the broader population.